 Is there a curfew?

-Resident camp staff who are not on time off are expected to be in their units from the start of night time procedures with campers through the end of morning procedures.
-Staff are expected to remain in their units with campers after lights out.
+Sleepaway camp staff who are not on time off are expected to be in their units with campers from the start of nighttime procedures through the end of morning procedures.
+Staff are also expected to remain in their units with campers after lights out.

 Girl Scouts of Alaska welcomes all invaluable staff members regardless of physical appearance.
-We place value on characteristics deeper than the surface.
+We value characteristics deeper than the surface.
 That being said, we know that children model everything adults say and do.
 We also know that first impressions matter and allow us to get to the deeper stuff.
-This means that if you have a tattoo that is inappropriate, it needs to be covered up at camp.
-It also means that we don’t talk about our own physical appearance or comment on others'.
+This means that if you have an inappropriate tattoo, it needs to be covered up at camp.
+It also means we don’t talk about our own physical appearance or comment on others.

 What are the policies about drugs, alcohol, and tobacco?

-Girl Scouts of Alaska does not tolerate the possession, use, or distribution of any illegal drugs or alcohol at any time on Girl Scouts of Alaska property, in the conduct of Girl Scouts of Alaska business, or off property or during non-working hours if it affects job performance.
-Violation of this policy will result in immediate action up to and including termination.
+Girl Scouts of Alaska does not tolerate the possession, use, or distribution of any illegal drugs or alcohol at any time on Girl Scouts of Alaska property, in the conduct of Girl Scouts of Alaska business, off property, or during non-working hours if it affects job performance.
+Violating this policy will result in immediate action up to and including termination.

 How does food work?